Buy now, pay later: Ability to repay and overextension

-Many regulators and consumer watchdogs have expressed concern over the extensive, intensifying rate of 'loan-stacking' among BNPL users.
+Many regulators and consumer watchdogs have expressed concern over the extensive, intensifying rate of "loan-stacking" among BNPL users.
 Overuse of these services can lead to sustained usage concerns, wherein consumers ultimately find it more difficult to service obligations on non-BNPL linked debt as a result of their overuse of the service.
-The American Consumer Financial Protection Bureau, though, has not found definitive proof that overuse of BNPL services significantly impacts consumers' ability to service other financial obligations, or "exacerbated [their] financial distress."
+The American Consumer Financial Protection Bureau, though, has not found definitive proof that overuse of BNPL services significantly impacts consumers' ability to service other financial obligations, or "exacerbated [their] financial distress".

 Harassment of obligates

 Consumers in the UK have reported serious concerns over the use of debt collection agencies by BNPL providers.
-Representatives for the companies have responded that all contracted agencies are Financial Conduct Authority (FCA) certified, and affirmed that no in-person contact or bailiff is used to demand payment.
+Representatives for the companies have responded that all contracted agencies are certified by the Financial Conduct Authority and affirmed that no in-person contact or bailiff is used to demand payment.
 Nevertheless, many consumers with outstanding balances have claimed that companies give little leeway, and that efforts by these agencies are incessant, and border on harassment.